Tommyshub/flask-movie-project/readme.md

 <br/>

-This is something I intend to do as a last step so I will add the information after that.
+(This is something I intend to do as a last step, I will add the information after that.)

 <br/>